-Technically, these are seen in the final game; except they are under a different model name called star.mdl.
-Ball has an entirely different purpose compared to Star.
-Ball has skewing animations, while Star is a static object.
+Technically, these are seen in the final game; except they are under a different model name called "star.mdl".
+Ball had an entirely different purpose compared to Star.
+Ball was originally seen in the E3 2001 trailer just bouncing around.
+Ball still has the skewing animations which were used to give the creature a bounce effect, while Star is a static object.
 Ball also has a number of textures for diversity, whereas Star only has one texture.
-Ball was originally seen in the E3 2001 trailer, just bouncing around doing ghost things.

-In Iwamoto/map2/gidemap.szp, there is a very peculiar Luigi model.
+A very peculiar Luigi model.
 It holds Luigi's classic color scheme, along with looking like a creepy Matryoshka doll.
-It was likely a placeholder for the model of Luigi's head that appears on the Game Boy Horror's maps.
+It is an early version for the model of Luigi's head that appears on the Game Boy Horror's maps.

 Unused Color Variations